zhangkunzk/zhangkunzk.github.io/_pages/includes/3-news.md

-# 🔥 What's New
+# 🔥 News
-2024-04-16：🎉 My personal academic page has been online
+_2024-03-30_：🎉 One paper on Counterfactual Fairness got accepted by ACM TOIS

-2024-03-16：🎉 One paper on causal-based debiasing got accepted by AI Open.
+_2024-02-26_：🎉 One paper on causal-based debiasing got accepted by AI Open.